Why Use Cold Forming

 Selecting The Right Part For Cold Forming

-Cold forming is a process that uses pressure to change the shape of workpieces, and as such, every part needs to be explicitly designed for it.
-You should consider the following when designing your cold-forming parts:
+Cold forming is a process that uses pressure by forming metal at room temperature into a final product.
+You should consider the following when designing your cold forming parts:

-The most crucial consideration when choosing a cold-forming component.
+Volume is the most crucial consideration when choosing a manufacturing process.
 Will the volume be enough to support the tooling and development expenses?
 Our size-to-volume guidelines are intended to keep pricing competitive while offsetting set-up and tooling expenditures.

 Is the component suitable for cold forming?
 Seeking assistance from a specialist engineer is essential for creating cold-formed parts, as it involves complex criteria and understanding design parameters.
-TFG USA has the talented and experienced engineering personnel to collaborate with you.
+TFG USA has the talented and experienced engineering personnel to collaborate with you throughout the entire process.

-Cold forming generally produces a strong part, but not all materials have good cold-forming properties.
+Cold forming generally produces a strong final piece in comparison to metalworking techniques performed at high temperatures, but not all materials have good cold-forming properties.
 Material selection will depend strongly on the desired shape of the part and the type of secondary operations that will be required.
-The material selection guide gives a general ranking of the material for cold forming.
+The materials selection guide further down in this article gives a general ranking of the material for cold forming.
 National Machinery‘s list of materials is considered a reliable source for determining your needs.

 In general, cold forming will result in a less expensive component than material removal.
 Price, however, is determined by the degree of intricacy and quantity.